Zach-Sisson-1/Deduper-Zach-Sisson-1/Strategy/Deduper_strategey.md

 Open and Read in set of Umi's as a sorted list (Umi_list)

-Initiliaze Umi Dictionary where keys = unique Umi, and values = another empty dictionary
+Initiliaze Umi Dictionary where keys = unique Umi, and values = another empty dictionary ##See Functions

 Open Output file

 Open Input SAM file

 Perform the following loop on SAM file:

 	For line in file:
 		Read in the next line

 		If line starts with '@', print line directly to output, as its part of the header and restart the loop

-		break up the line into variables UMI, Position, Flag, Rname, Cigar, etc, extracting components
+		next, break up the line into variables UMI, Position, Flag, Rname, Cigar, etc, extracting components

-		Test whether or not UMI barcode is in the keys of UMI_dicionary, if so continue, else stop and restart loop (throw away entry)
+		First, test whether or not UMI barcode is in the keys of UMI_dicionary, if so continue, else stop and restart loop (throw away entry)

 		 Correct the position value, accounting for any softclipping   #See functions, returns an integer Extract strand identity from bitflag                            ##See functions, returns integer value 0-1

 		Try calling the corrected position as a key in the UMI sub dictionary: